St. Michan's Church

 Inside St. Michan’s Church

-The church has become a popular tourist attraction thanks to its underground vaults that house several caskets scattered around with the remains of some of the city’s most influential families from the seventeenth to the nineteenth century.
+The church has become a popular tourist attraction thanks to its underground vaults that house several caskets scattered around with the remains of some of the city’s most influential families from the 17th to the 19th century.
 Accompanied by a professional guide, you’ll learn about these cadavers.

 In one of the crypts are the remains of the brothers Henry and John Seares, executed by the English for leading the Irish Rebellion of 1798.

 In the following burial place, the mummified bodies lie in open coffins covered by dust.
-One is missing his feet for being too tall for the casket and another is missing one hand, punishment recieved for being a thief.
+One is missing his feet as he was too tall for the casket and another is missing one hand, a punishment received for being a thief.

 If you’re not easily scared, the underground vaults of St. Michan’s Church are worth visiting.
 The bodies are very well preserved and the explanations of the guide are engrossing.